 Over time, and while inflation is acting on overall economic conditions, home values will tend to rise.
 Of course this is location dependent and will vary from place to place but as the savvy investor you are, research was done up front and you picked a great location to buy so that home values in your town will hopefully rise – pending major shift or natural disaster.

 If these averages hold (let’s assume they’re close, for the sake of argument), our $100k home from 2012 should be worth about $260k in 2042.
 A $160,000 increase in value!!
-That makes the $71,867 in total interest seem miniscule.
+That makes the $71,867 in total interest seem minuscule.
 On top of that, by the time your mortgage is paid off, your $477.42 monthly payment comprises a significantly smaller portion of your paycheck.
-As inflation has acted on the economy over the last 30 years, hopefully your earnings have risen to reflect that change (or something close to it).
+As inflation has acted on the economy over the last 30 years, hopefully, your earnings have risen to reflect that change (or something close to it).
 Add that to the fact that 2042 dollars are less valuable than 2012 dollars and time has really benefited you here.

-Home mortgages also provide you with a tax credit at the end of the year in the form of the homeowners credit.
+Home mortgages also provide you with a tax credit at the end of the year in the form of the homeowner’s credit.
 Alright, enough about mortgages.
 I would also classify SOME business and student loans as good debt as well.

-For student loans: if you are making an investment into yourself that will afford you the opportunity to earn more over time, this will ultimately be a net positive.
+For student loans: if you are making an investment in yourself that will afford you the opportunity to earn more over time, this will ultimately be a net positive.
 Business loans can mean the same thing.
 If your earning power is elevated by opening a business, the interest and payments you make for using someone else’s money are more than worth it.
-Of course there are examples with both of these loans that can be disastrous.
+Of course, there are examples with both of these loans that can be disastrous.
 Do your research, make the right choice, and commit to yourself.

 What are some forms of bad debt?